2

 Here’s the only thing that keeps Petco from being the best baseball experience in the MLB.
 The atmosphere is super chill.
 Too chill.
 Now in fairness, San Diego is a chill place.
 And until very recently, the Padres have hardly been an exciting team.
 But it’s pretty tame.

-Attendance is actually good.
-The Padres regularly attracted 28,000+ per game despite usually being out of contention by Mother’s Day.
-That’s even before they became competitive.
-Recently, it’s been closer to 40,000.
+Attendance is actually really good.
+The pre-COVID Padres regularly attracted 28,000+ per game despite usually being out of contention by Mother’s Day.
+In recent years, it’s been closer to 40,000, with most games selling out.
 But everybody is just so damn content; I think sports fans need angst to generate atmosphere, and unless you’re thinking about your mortgage, it’s hard to be angsty in San Diego.

 Everything is super pleasant.
 The ushers are nice.
 The place is clean.
 Between the fresh plantings and the sea breezes, it smells wonderful, but not like a ballpark.